Good Trouble PR: Necessary Trouble

 It will not be perfect.
 Rachel Hicks shared her mindset on this work by saying “It is not ‘will I make mistakes’ but ‘when’ and what is the learning piece.”
 As you continue to seek out resources and develop your communications, improve your actions accordingly.
 Act with the information that is available.

 Support.
 Diversity and inclusion work is hard.
 It takes conscious effort and an open mind to improve our communication.
 Seek support from others that share your vision and passion.
-Utilize resources like Good Trouble PR, MinnSPRA and other school communicators in this movement.
+Use resources like Good Trouble PR, MinnSPRA and other school communicators in this movement.
 We all have each others’ backs in this journey

 “Get in good trouble, necessary trouble” – John Lewis